sergodeeva/sergodeeva.github.io/_posts/2018-11-28-study-masters-in-ntu-continuation-of-my-story.md

 The hardest subject for me was __Information Architecture & Design__, as it's not something precise like mathematics.
 For many topics we discussed in the class there was no 100% wrong or right answer.
 For example: "In your opinion, what are the benefits of ethnographic approach in conducting user research?"

-My Design class (find me):
+My Design class (see if you can find me):
 <img src="{{ site.url }}/assets/post_images/2018-11-28-first-semester.jpg" width="640" style="display:block"/>

 In the __Programming__ course, we learned the whole bunch of stuff, everything just a little bit: Java, JavaScript, jQuery, AJAX, various CSS libraries, databases, etc. No modern frameworks, no popular programming languages, but still I enjoyed it a lot.

-__Data Mining__ course was full of mathematics, which was forgotten by me completely (even though my million-years-ago Bachelor degree was in Mathematics).
-So now I remember again not only what is cosine or logarythm, but also Bayes' theorem and other stuff.
+__Data Mining__ course was full of mathematics, which was forgotten by me completely (even though my million-year-ago Bachelor degree was in Mathematics).
+So now I remember again not only what is cosine or logarithm, but also Bayes' theorem and other stuff.
 The best part of this course was practical assignment - write a classification model using gradient boosting algorithm.
 After that assignment I got inspiration and some interest in ML, even joined [PyData Singapore group](https://www.meetup.com/PyData-SG/) on meetup.sg.

 ## About the exams
 Finally, about the exams.
 I feel the lecturers' attitude towards exams is quite different in NTU compared to my university in Russia (Novosibirsk State university).
 From the day one professors were telling us about the exams.
 Like: pay attention to this chapter, it will be on the exams.
 Or: remember, on the exam you need to write at least two paragraphs about this topic etc.